canalplus/rx-player/doc/v2_to_v3.md

 If you want to start at a precize point in the stream, you can use the ``startAt`` parameter instead, documented [here](./loadVideo_options.md#prop-startAt).

-If you want to end at a precize point in the stream, this has not been re-implemented has I do not know for now any usecase for that.
+If you want to end at a precize point in the stream, this has not been re-implemented as I do not know for now any usecase for that.
 Please open an issue if you need that feature.

 ### <a name="load-manifests">manifests parameter